henrysue/henrysue/README.md

 - 👀 Feel free to check out my public repos for anything or henrysue.dev for my website.

-- 🌱 I’m currently learning Scala and functional programming for use in distributed systems.
+- 🌱 I’m currently working on bolstering my knowledge of Scala and functional programming for use in distributed systems.

 - 📫 Shoot me an email at henry@henrysue.dev